Tezatronic/-thesetupvault/src/content/blog/the-best-adjustable-laptop-stand-for-your-home-office-setup.md

 To fix this, you need to separate your input devices from your display.
 By placing your computer on an adjustable laptop stand and using an external keyboard and mouse, you can position the top of your screen at or slightly below eye level.

-For more details on setting up your workspace to prevent strain, read [our foundational guide to desk ergonomics](/blog/first-post/).

 ## Key Factors to Consider When Buying a Laptop Stand